Colsai/Data-604-JP/DATA604_final.md

 - (What is used for transformation: Hive; SQL: Impala)

 ### 3. What is Spark, what is MapReduce, and how does it work with respect to the Map Frameworks.
+MapReduce is a programming model that breaks down data so that it can be manipulated by different nodes in the network.
+Spark is a replacement framework that allows for additional processing of data.
+It is being used as a replacement for MapReduce.

 ### 4. What is massively parallel processing?